-The method World.connect() takes the source entity, the destination entity and an arbitrary amount of (source attribute, dest. attribute) tuples.
-If the name of the source attributes equals that of the destination attribute, you can alternatively just pass a single string (e.g., connect(a, b, 'attr')).
+The method World.connect takes the source entity, the destination entity and an arbitrary amount of (source attribute, dest. attribute) tuples.
+If the name of the source attributes equals that of the destination attribute, you can alternatively just pass a single string (e.g., connect(a, b, 'attr') is the same as connect(a, b, ('attr', 'attr'))). mosaik deals with two separate types of data exchange between simulators:

-mosaik deals with two separate types of data exchange between simulators:
+• First, there are measurements that have a value at each point of time.
+Examples include all kinds of physical measurements like the voltage at a grid node or the power output of a PV system.

-- First, there are measurements that have a value at each point of time.
-Examples include all kinds of physical measurements like the voltage at a grid node or the power output of a PV system. - Second, there are events (those were introduced in mosaik 3) which happen at a particular point in time.
+• Second, there are events (those were introduced in mosaik 3) which happen at a particular point in time.
 A typical example is a message between ICT devices or a set-point message from some controller to the PV system that it controls.